infinum/eightshift-frontend-libs/documentation/structure/blocks-structure.md

 This folder contains all the components that are shared across blocks.
 Components are not registered as blocks.

 ### custom
-This folder contains all the custom Gutenberg blocks defined and used in your project.
+This folder contains all the custom Block Editor blocks defined and used in your project.

 ### layout
 This folder contains all other layout elements such as header or footer.
 Each layout part goes in its own folder, and they contain PHP, JS and SCSS files.